yegor256/blog/_drafts/_standup.md

 In order to put such an obvious and explicit motivational system in place the management has to be pretty smart and strong.
-Moreover, it will require a lot of work to do and may lead to serious problems with the team, since, as was mentioned above, the mediocre majority will try to sabottage it.
+Moreover, it will require a lot of work to do and may lead to serious problems with the team, since, as was mentioned above, the mediocre majority will try to sabotage it.

-Meetings, especially morning standups, are a "perfect" substitute, because they make it possible to humiliate programmers regularly, triggering their innate guilt emotion, which sends these or similar signals to their brains:
+Meetings, especially morning stand-ups, are a "perfect" substitute, because they make it possible to humiliate programmers regularly, triggering their innate guilt emotion, which sends these or similar signals to their brains: